GoogleChrome/web.dev/src/site/content/en/blog/layoutNG/index.md

   }
 </style>

 Scheduled to be released in Chrome 76, LayoutNG is a new layout engine exiting a multi-year effort.
-While this article intends to cover the list of immediate effects, longer term goals exist which intend to bring additional performance gains and advanced layout features.
+There are several exciting immediate improvements, and additional performance gains and advanced layout features will be coming.

 <h2 class="w-headline--four">What's New?</h2>